AsBuiltReport/AsBuiltReport.Project.Website/docs/dev-guide/creating-a-report-style.md

 !!! tip

-    Use any report's default style script as a reference for creating a new style script, or download some sample styles from our [GitHub repository](https://github.com/AsBuiltReport/AsBuiltReport.Core/tree/dev/Samples){:target="_blank"}.
+    Use the [default style script](https://github.com/AsBuiltReport/AsBuiltReport.Core/blob/master/AsBuiltReport.Core.Style.ps1){:target="_blank"} as a reference for creating a new style script, or download some sample styles from our [GitHub repository](https://github.com/AsBuiltReport/AsBuiltReport.Core/tree/master/Samples){:target="_blank"}.

-    A report's default style script is located in the report module root folder and is named `AsBuiltReport.<Vendor>.<Product>.Style.ps1`

 ### Global Document Options